As an Amazon Associate we earn from qualifying purchases.

 One of the most common spaces for storing lingerie is a drawer.
-For your most delicate piece of clothing, we recommend small, padded drawers.
+For your most delicate piece of clothing, I recommend small, padded drawers.
 However, if you only have access to wide drawers, line them with plastic or synthetic-cloth dividers, to segment the area.

 Then, arrange your athletic bras according to their design and usage.
 Divide padded, molded, and non-padded bras, placing them in separate boxing.

 Keep the ones you use the most at the front and routinely discard old, worn-out ones that are no longer useful.
 This will help you keep your drawer organized.
 If you’re interested in freshening up your worn-out bras, tie-dyeing them is a great idea.

 If you cannot store your bras in a drawer, make space in your closet.
 On an empty shelf, arrange your dividers and follow the same organizational tips as with the drawers.
 To summarize, divide them according to type and frequency of use.
 Use a lower shelf so you can see the contents easily.

 While you can also hang your bras in a closet on individual hangers, it might take up valuable space you cannot afford to spare.
 In that case, opt for a vertical hanger chain that allows you to store multiple bras in a smaller space.
 It also lets you see all your options at once.

 Finally, you can get one of those hanging organizers made from synthetic material and hang them in your closet.
 Fold your bras properly and place them in the compartment arranging them appropriately.
 Keep the ones you use or want to use regularly at eye level, so you can quickly grab and go.

 External containers are a great option if you do not have any other storage space.
 Find cloth-lined boxes and arrange your bras carefully before replacing the lid.
 Avoid buying boxes without any lid as the continuous exposure to dust and debris will affect the lifespan of your bra.